 TestFlight, which is now owned by Apple, is often used by developers to beta test their iOS apps coded using Xamarin.
 You can also consider it as Apple’s officially recommended method for testing the apps.

-TestFlight’s extensive documentation is a plus point for this iOS emulator for PC.
+TestFlight’s extensive documentation is a plus point for this iOS emulator for PCs.
 This free app supports apps for iOS, watchOS, tvOS, and iMessage.
 It also includes an option for external beta testing of the apps before the final review.
 The downside of this emulation service is a comparatively technical setup, and one also needs to create an App Store distribution profile.

 Pricing plans: Free

 Electric Mobile Studio is a paid way to test and run iOS apps on Windows computers, but it offers a full product trial for 7 days, which makes it an eligible choice for this list.
-Its highlight features include full-fledged emulation of iPhones, iPads, and responsive apps, and the ability to use the same product on two machines for common work setups at the office and home.
+Its highlighted features include full-fledged emulation of iPhones, iPads, and responsive apps, and the ability to use the same product on two machines for common work setups at the office and home.

 Developers also prefer this iPhone emulator for Windows 10 due to the integrated WebKit and Chrome debugging tools that make their jobs easier.
 One can add hot-key navigation keys for mapping their favorite shortcuts.
 Windows users can also easily integrate this tool for iOS app with Visual Studio.